 There’s also a threat of Polar bears, and so they carried a 44 magnum just in case they needed to fend them off, however, considering one of the main goals of the expedition was to raise awareness and ultimately help protect Polar bears, avoiding them was the plan.

 Once they reached an ideal dive spot (if there is such a thing at the Nort Pole), they had to test the water using a rope to determine if the current was too strong.
 For instance, if the rope goes under the ice, it is unsafe to dive as once you go down, you would likely not be able to find the opening to come out at.

 On the day of the dive, the temperatures were -2 degrees in the water, and -30 degrees out of the water.
 At that temperature, water will freeze in about a minute (making the MasterLock crown protection system which prevents the crown from freezing, quite useful).
 Needless to say, freezing was a serious concern.

 After being in the water for over 15 minutes, both Redl and Fillinger needed to quickly get their body temperatures up, and into warm, dry clothes, and then make a trek, with the dogs, to a nearby helicopter.
 Then into heated tents at the base camp, to fully recover from the extreme cold/wet conditions.

 Edox Hydro-Sub 50th Anniversary Limited Edition

-The watch that Redl wore on one wrist (in addition to dive computer on the other wrist) was the Edox Hydro-Sub 50th Anniversary LE.
-Like the Hydro-Sub shown (at top), the case is steel and measures 46 mm in diameter, however, there are a number of small difference (the standard model features an orange and blue color scheme versus blue and lime green on the limited model).
-The LE version comes with a special blue dial, white applied hour markers and a lime green second hand.
+The watch that Redl wore on one wrist (in addition to the dive computer on the other wrist) was the Edox Hydro-Sub 50th Anniversary LE.
+Like the Hydro-Sub shown (at top), the case is steel and measures 46 mm in diameter, however, there are a number of small differences (the standard model features an orange and blue color scheme versus blue and lime green on the limited model).
+The LE version comes with a special blue dial, white applied hour markers, and a lime green second hand.